Child Dedication - What We Believe

 Dedication is not a sacrament.
 It does not impart grace or salvation to a child.
 Salvation comes only through Jesus Christ as each person recognizes their sinfulness and receives forgiveness and eternal life through Jesus and what He did on the cross.

 What is the difference between Child Dedication and Baptism?
 At Countryside we believe that baptism is for those people who have made a conscious decision to accept Jesus Christ as their Savior and Lord.
-Child Dedication is for parents who desire to publicly profess their faith, and promise to raise their children to know and love God through their home and church.
+Child Dedication is for parents who desire to publicly profess their faith and promise to raise their children to know and love God through their home and church.

 In the Bible, we find parents bringing their children to Jesus (Matthew 19:13-15).
 He held them, prayed for them, and told us to welcome them.
-This is a ceremony in which parents formally call upon God’s blessing on their child, and publicly commit to raise their child in accordance with Scripture.
+This is a ceremony in which parents formally call upon God’s blessing on their child, and publicly commit to raising their child in accordance with Scripture.

-Our Next Child Dedication
+Next Child Dedication

 625 Woodland Drive